-2.4.1 AIRPORT MANAGER
+2.7.1 Airport Manager

 The Airport Manager is the senior operational manager on shift 24/7 and is accountable for the safe operations in real time across the Airport.
+This function is undertaken currently by IOC Control Room Staff under supervision of the IOC Manager during specified hours.

-2.4.2 AIRSIDE SAFETY OFFICERS
+2.7.2 Airside Safety Officers